andyyudev/OpsBerry-Engineering-Challenge/README.md

 This repository contains a Node.js application designed to interact with Google Cloud services using the Google Cloud APIs.
 The application demonstrates retrieving IAM policies, roles, service accounts, and groups by leveraging the Google Cloud Identity and Access Management (IAM) API and Cloud Identity API.

+I’ve also added queue functionality to different endpoints.
+However, a Redis server is required for it to work.
+The server can run either locally or remotely; simply update the .env file to configure the connection.

 **Note:** This is a demo account, so I have synced the `.env` file to GitHub. **This is NOT a recommended practice** for production environments.
 After the demo, I will make the repository private.